nref/serially/README.md

 ## License

-Serially is a fork derivative work of OpenNETCF.
+Serially is a fork of OpenNETCF's serialportnet.
 Its license is provided in LICENSE.txt.